X3n0m0rph59/precached/support/config/examples/README.md

 ### precached-lowmem-dynonly.conf

 Choose this configuration when you don't have much available RAM.
-It will only lock the most fequently mapped (used) files to RAM.
+It will only lock the most frequently mapped (used) files to RAM.

 ### precached-devel.conf